clementdlg/arch-btrfs-install/README.md

 # arch-btrfs-install

-## WARNING : this is a work in progress

 ## Documentation
 - I wrote this documentation to help me write this tool,
 - this is basically the relevant arch wiki articles put together in the appropriate order